ronnyml/snowplow-wiki/setup-guide/common/Hosted-assets.md

     http://dl.bintray.com/snowplow/snowplow-generic/snowplow_kinesis_r60_bee_hummingbird.zip

-Right-click on this [Download link] [kinesis-enrich-download] to save it down locally via CloudFront CDN.
+Right-click on this [Download link] [kinesis-download] to save it down locally.

 ## See also